 How on earth could I pass judgment on him?

 For years this man strengthened my faith.
 He taught me the Tradition and beauty of Orthodoxy.
-He encouraged me in the darkest and most hopeless of moments, and provided counsel when I needed it most.
+He encouraged me in my darkest and most hopeless moments, and provided counsel when I needed it most.
 He administered to me the Holy Sacraments and forgave me–without judgment–for anything I may have done.
-He directed me towards a greater and better version of my self and as a weak and pathetic creature of a man, he built me up into a husband, father, and man who loves God, his family, and his community.
-This was by his example, instruction and love.
+He directed me towards a greater and better version of myself and as a weak and pathetic creature of a man, he built me up into a husband, father, and man who loves God, his family, and his community.
+This was by his example, instruction, and love.
 He loved me as his son.

-And think about him for a moment.
+I'd like to consider him for a moment.
 His identity, his livelihood, his very existence and his motivation to get up in the morning was to feed his flock, tend to it, and strengthen it.
 He spent years in school learning to be a better priest.
-He dedicated his life to learning about and sharing the faith with others.
+He dedicated his life to learning about and share the faith with others.
 He worked tirelessly to save the unborn, encourage the hopeless, and share kindness and friendship with those who were perhaps unlikeable and had no friends.
 He taught us the faith, promoted the good, and didn’t ever judge us when we showed our weakness to him.
-He was by all measures a good man and a benefit to those lucky enough to be in his shadow.
+He is by all measures a good man and a benefit to those lucky enough to be in his shadow...
 Until he wasn’t.

 Yes!
-The great and revered man fell and I have no doubt he feels like a sickly creature waiting to die.
-Thinking about the shame, the community he injured, and the life that was cut short.
+The great and revered man fell and I have no doubt he feels like a sickly creature waiting to die, while ruminating about the shame, the community he injured, and the life that was cut short.

 The repercussions manifested through a bad act done by a good man are immeasurable.
 And there is no obvious way to recover from it.
 For those involved, for those who know, for those who are left confused, and for the perpetrator himself, my friend this shameful priest.
 Nonetheless, there is this haunting question: What is next?